Exercises for plantar fasciitis are important part of the treatment regimen of plantar fasciitis along with drugs, footwear change, and orthotics.

 Barefoot, walk on the balls of your feet and on your toes.

 A simple walking on the beach would help to strengthen the foot.
-If beach is not available walking on the sand would get you similar results.
+If a beach is not available walking on the sand would get you similar results.

 Stand barefoot on one leg.
 Start with your heels on the ground and then raise your heels standing balanced on your one leg toes.
 Doing it with closed eyes makes it more difficult.